Leimbach Park: Development

 Following the construction on the Leimbach Park, the remaining surrounding plots of land from the former Tonwaren Industrie Wiesloch estate were sold for development use.
 Bicycle retailer Bike o‘bello Radsportversand purchased 6,300 m2 to construct a new building.
 Other buildings being redeveloped were the TIW Administration building and the former water-powered Dorn Mill (Dornmühle).

 As of 2016, the narrow gauge tracks leading from the Wiesloch Feldbahn and Industrial Museum ended at the road crossing at the north entrance of the Leimbach Park.
 The extension of the track into the Leimbach Park was agreed by the Environment and Technical committee of the City of Wiesloch in January 2017.

 The proposal would use grassed track in the meadow areas of the park.
 The track extension was discussed by the cities of Walldorf and Wiesloch during the meeting of the Zweckverband Metropolpark Wiesloch-Walldorf joint association on 16 March 2017.

 On 19 May 2019, the new track connection to the park was officially opened by Mayor of Walldorf Christine Staab and Mayor of Wiesloch Ludwig Sauer during the joint "Day of the Open Gardens" organised by both towns.
-During the ceremony a golden nut and bolt were was installed before the ribbon was cut and the first train was driven over the new track.
+During the ceremony a golden nut and bolt were installed before the ribbon was cut and the first train was driven over the new track.
 The new extension includes a balloon loop in the park close to Wiesloch-Walldorf station.
 The roundtrip journey for passengers was increased by 280 metres.